 In addition to the requirements for your visa you will have to complete forms for various TCNJ offices prior to your arrival.
 You will receive information on these requirements through the e-mail provided at the time of application and your TCNJ e-mail address.
-New degree seeking freshman and transfer undergraduate students should follow the instructions provided them by the Office of Admissions and watch this website closely for next steps: https://jointhepride.tcnj.edu/
+New degree seeking freshman and transfer undergraduate students should follow the instructions provided them by the Office of Student Transitions and watch this website closely for next steps: https://jointhepride.tcnj.edu/

 TCNJ Computer Account